-Other research and development programs include activities related to exploratory efforts, target validation and lead optimization for our early stage programs and our proprietary platform technology.
-Our focus in these efforts is on rare diseases such as ALS, Friedreich's ataxia and cystic fibrosis.
+Other research and development programs include activities related to pathway biology validation and SMART linker conjugate design and optimization.
+Our focus in these efforts is on rare diseases.

 We typically use our employee, consultant and infrastructure resources across our development programs.
 We track outsourced development costs by product candidate or development program, but we do not allocate personnel costs, other internal costs or external consultant costs to specific product candidates or development programs.
 We record our research and development expenses net of any research and development tax incentives we are entitled to receive from government authorities.